BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/2-intervals.md

     \frac{f_1}{f_2}, \frac{f_2}{f_3}, \frac{f_3}{f_1}.
 \end{equation*}

-In general, if we have $n$ distinct frequencies, we get $(n-1)^2$ intervals.

-However, if we consider piano keys things get more complicated since the vibration of a single piano string result air pressure that can be represented by a signal with multiple frequencies.
+However, if we consider piano keys things get more complicated since the vibration of a single piano string causes air pressure fluctuations that can not represented by a signal built from one fundamental frequency.
 This is true for any analog instrument.
-We have to add many harmonics to the fundamental frequency to recreate the sound played by pushing one single piano key.
+We have to add many harmonics to the fundamental frequency to recreate the sound.
 Furthermore, the actual pitch is a perceptual property and depends on the listener.
-We generalise and claim that the fundamental frequency, i.e., the frequency of the lowest partial, is the actual pitch of the vibration the listener hears.
+For the sake of simplicity, we generalize and claim that the fundamental frequency, i.e., the frequency of the lowest partial, is the actual pitch of the vibration the listener hears.

-Consequently, in music theory, an *interval* may be loosely defined as the difference between two pitches, i.e., the ratio of two fundamentals.
+In music theory, an *interval* may be loosely defined as the difference between two pitches, i.e., the ratio of two fundamentals.
 Playing two piano keys gives the sound a specific color.
 Relating multiple intervals by, for example, playing two times three different pitches in sequence, gives the resulting sound another quality.
 It may evoke happiness, fear, darkness, melancholy, or tension.